The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

-With the guidance from the universal results, we introduce several new exactly solvable models derived from the type-II mosaic lattice model~\citep{zhou2023c} in Eq.~\eqref{eq:MosaicUni} and Eq.~\eqref{eq:MosaicV2} by removing the MEs.
-Through a combination of dual transformation, we can construct new nontrivial models, which demonstrate the application of the theorems.
-We investigate the phase diagram of the proposed model both analytically and numerically.
+With the key results presented above, we put forward several new exactly solvable models derived from the type-II QP mosaic model~\citep{zhou2023c} in Eq.~\eqref{eq:MosaicUni} and Eq.~\eqref{eq:MosaicV2} by removing the MEs.
+Through a combination of dual transformation, we can construct new nontrivial models, which demonstrate the applications of the above results, and investigate the phase diagram of the models both analytically and numerically.
 We numerically solve the spectrum and employ the fractal dimension (FD) to phenomenologically characterize the localization properties of the eigenstates $\lvert\Psi\rangle=\sum_{j=1}^{L}u_{j}a_{j}^{\dagger}\lvert\mathrm{vac}\rangle$, where $\mathrm{FD}=-\lim_{L\rightarrow\infty}\ln\sum_{j=1}^{L}|u_{j}|^{4}/\ln L$, with $u_{j}$ being the wave function coefficients, $L$ the system size.
-In 1D, the FD approaches 1 for extended states and 0 for localized states, while for critical states, $0<\mathrm{FD}<1$.
+In 1D, the FD approaches $1$ for extended states and $0$ for localized states, while for critical states, $0<\mathrm{FD}<1$.
 The FD quantifies the effective dimension experienced by an eigenstate: extended states uniformly spread across the system, yielding $\mathrm{FD}=1$.
 Localized states decay exponentially, effectively perceiving zero dimension, hence $\mathrm{FD}=0$.
-Critical states, however, exhibit self-similar wave function structures that span the entire system, resulting in an effective dimension between 0 and 1.
+Critical states, however, exhibit self-similar wave function structures that span the entire system, resulting in multifractality with FD between $0$ and $1$.